tomzx/blog.tomrochette.com-content/agi/abiogenesis/article.md

 ---

 ## Context
-It is interesting to ponder on how we, as human, have arised from non-living matter such as organic compounds.
-One of the reasons it is of interest is that it may teach us lessons that may apply to how intelligence arised from non-intelligent being or how something of one type can transform into something of another type.
+It is interesting to ponder on how we, as human, have arisen from non-living matter such as organic compounds.
+One of the reasons it is of interest is that it may teach us lessons that may apply to how intelligence arose from non-intelligent being or how something of one type can transform into something of another type.

 ## Learned in this study
 * Intelligence as a tree of life